How to Write an Essay Outline

-Discuss a single idea in each paragraph using various affirmative points and analysis.
+Discuss a single idea in each paragraph using various affirmative points and analyses.
 Make sure you only discuss a single idea relevant to the topic within each paragraph.

-You can divide the essential points of discussion, usually into short phrases or full sentences.
+You can usually divide the essential points of discussion into short phrases or full sentences.
 Broader issues can be further split into sub-points.

-Here is how you should structure a 5 paragraph outline for an essay.
+Here is how you should structure a five-paragraph outline for an essay.

 Make sure your style of writing is consistent throughout the outline.
-Do not switch from writing short phrases to long paragraphs or if you have written longer paragraphs, keep up with that.
+Do not switch from writing short phrases to long paragraphs.
+If you have written longer paragraphs, continue with that.